bakpakin/Fennel/README.md

 Current features include:

-* Full Lua compatibility - You can use any function from Lua
+* Full Lua compatibility - You can use any function from Lua.
 * Zero overhead - Compiled code should be fast, standalone, and just as or more efficient than hand-written Lua.
 * Compile time only macros - Macros exist only at compile time and are not output in the final Lua compilation.
 In fact, macros are just a special case of special forms.